 As the cost to acquire customers continues to increase and conversion rates continue to decrease, it’s never been more important to understand how to win, keep and grow customers.
 This necessity has given rise to an important movement in the last handful of years called Revenue Operations.

-Revenue Operations is the convergence of marketing, sales and customer service into a unified strategy and organization.
+Revenue Operations (or RevOps) is the convergence of marketing, sales and customer service into a unified strategy and organization.
 It’s been picking up speed among B2B companies, as leaders look to it as a solution to siloed inefficiencies and as a way to boost productivity and growth.

 It’s also become a necessity to meet customer expectations.
 According to Salesforce, 78% of customers expect consistent interactions across departments, while 59% of customers say it generally feels like they’re communicating with separate departments, not one company.
 Revenue Operations is the only function that can address this disconnect.